Saving our right to save the planet

 What is the Public Order Act?

-Recently, the government passed the even more authoritarian Public Order Act 2023.
-It has given the police extensive new powers to stop and search protesters.
+The government passed the even more authoritarian Public Order Act 2023.
+It's given the police extensive new powers to stop and search protesters.
 Specific individuals could even be banned from protesting.
 And new “locking on” offences could threaten protesters simply linking arms, or see people arrested for carrying tape, string or a bicycle lock near a protest.

 Since the very foundations of non-violent protest are being dismantled, these laws will either criminalise people for non-violent actions or deter them from taking part in peaceful protests if it means running the risk of arrest, invasive stop and search, imprisonment or large fines.